solana-labs/solana/book/README.md

 Building the Solana book
 ---

-Install the book's dependnecies, build, and test the book:
+Install the book's dependencies, build, and test the book:

 ```bash
 $ ./build.sh